gardener/etcd-backup-restore/docs/usage/snapshot_encryption.md

 }
 ```

-3. **Key Expiration**: You can remove keys from the list, etcd-backup-restore will automatically reload the file as if you were adding keys.
-But beware, you should never remove keys which are still in use.
-It is recommended to rotate the keys by some time-based schema, which should respect, that older keys might be needed.
-For example if you have oldest full snapshot 4 weeks old, then you should never delete keys which were added within that period.
-It can happen, that you get in situation, that you would need to rotate the keys earlier.
-For such case there is a possibility to reencrypt all objects in the snapstore to make sure that all stored snapshots are encrypted by the most recent key.
-After succesfull reencryption it is ok, to remove the deprecated key.
+3. **Key Expiration**: You can remove keys from the list; etcd-backup-restore will automatically reload the file as it does when adding keys.
+However, never remove keys that are still in use.
+Rotate keys on a time-based schedule that accounts for the possibility that older keys are still needed.
+For example, if the oldest full snapshot is 4 weeks old, do not delete keys added within that period.
+If you must rotate keys earlier, re-encrypt all objects in the snapstore to ensure all snapshots are encrypted with the most recent key.
+After a successful re-encryption, it is safe to remove the deprecated key.
 If in doubt, see the [Get Encryption Status](#get-encryption-status).

 ## Flags and Configuration
 SSE-C is configured by providing json file `sseCustomerKeyConf` in AWS_APPLICATION_CREDENTIALS_JSON path.